‘The Sims 4’ DLC: Eco Living Wins Fan Vote But With Caveat, Losing Themes To Still Be Used

 Maxis recently asked the help of the Sims community in putting together the next Stuff Pack for The Sims 4.
 The voting for the theme, which serves as the first phase of the process, has been completed, but not without a hitch.

-The Eco Living Stuff Pack got the most votes by The Sims 4 gamers, beating out Arcade, Stuff Home, Dangerous and Wedding.
-With the theme now set, The Sims producer Graham Nordone had a few reminders to gamers with regards to what goes in the chosen downloadable content (DLC).
+The Eco Living Stuff Pack got the most votes by The Sims 4 gamers, beating out Arcade, Stuff Home, Dangerous, and Wedding.
+With the theme now set, The Sims producer Graham Nordone had a few reminders for gamers in regard to what goes in the chosen downloadable content (DLC).

 The premise of the winning DLC is simple.
-The Sims 4 players will get to live an eco-friendly life with the experience primarily implemented on laundry, home technology and solar energy.
+The Sims 4 players will get to live an eco-friendly life with the experience primarily implemented on laundry, home technology, and solar energy.

-One of the suggestions to come out of The Sims forums for the Stuff Pack is the inclusion of a beekeeper, which Nordone fears may not make it to The Sims 4 DLC despite it only being in the development phase.
+One of the suggestions to come out of The Sims forums for the Stuff Pack is the inclusion of a beekeeper, which Nordone fears may not make it to The Sims 4 DLC, despite it only being in the development phase.

 The Sims guru explained in a lengthy post on the forums that the issue stems from the clothing that goes with the character that The Sims 4 players want to add in the DLC.